-Metabolic syndrome describes a collection of symptoms including obesity, high blood pressure and diabetes mellitus.
-Each one can cause long-term damage to your blood vessels, but if you have all three then together they significantly raise your chance of developing heart disease, early age heart attacks, strokes and serious and life-threatening conditions.
+Metabolic syndrome is the term used to describe a cluster of common medical problems including insulin resistance, abdominal obesity, high blood pressure, raised levels of blood triglyceride fats and low HDL-cholesterol levels.
+These can significantly raise your chance of developing heart disease, early age heart attacks, strokes and serious and life-threatening conditions.

-Unfortunately it’s hard work to bring down your risk and get healthy.
-Medications can help, for example with high cholesterol and diabetes, but much of it comes down to you and making substantial lifestyle changes.
+Reducing your risk is definitely possible although it can seem like it’s hard work to bring down your risk and get healthy.
+Medications can help, for example with high cholesterol and insulin resistance, but much of it comes down to you making substantial lifestyle changes.
+Let’s start with looking at some of the risk factors you can control yourself:

 Stress is an understated risk factor in disease progression and where possible you should manage your emotional, mental, and physical wellbeing.